-Cross Cultural Management Capabilities - Peru

-- 1. Habits and attitudes of foreign customers, employees and partners
+Cross-cultural Management Capabilities - Singapore 1.
+Foreign business practices 2.
+Habits and attitudes of foreign customers, employees and partners 3.
+Manage partner relations 4.
+Negotiate across cultures 5.
+Management style required in specific foreign context 6.
+Verbal / nonverbal language differences 7.
+Motivate and retain employees in foreign operations

-- 2. Foreign business practices

-- 3. Verbal / nonverbal language differences

-- 4. Management style required in specific foreign context

-- 5. Motivate and retain employees in foreign operations

-- 6. Negotiate across cultures

-- 7. Manage partner relations

-In this cluster of capabilities, only Foreign business practices is deemed both important and required.
-The other two required capabilities are ranked as lower in importance (Manage partner relations and Negotiate across cultures).
-As discussed earlier, the focus is on capabilities that enable companies to take the first step (that is, Manage partner relations and Negotiate across cultures), which are more external than internal.
+In this cluster of capabilities, what is deemed important is also required by respondents of the study, except for the capability on Habits and attitudes of foreign customers, employees and partners.
+As discussed earlier, the focus is on capabilities that enable companies to take the first step, which is more external than internal.